Alphabet City Day Nursery

 - How are parents involved in the setting/school/college?
 How can I be involved?

 Our Ethos is to provide a ‘Homely environment’ We believe children thrive more in a nurtured homely environment.
 We take pride in talking to our families openly and honestly with an open door policy where you can come and talk to us any time.
 We email you often to provide updates and staff provide a personal handover to you when you drop off and collect your child.
 We offer stay and play sessions for families to attend often.
 These provide a great opportunity for you to get to know us and other families while enjoying some time with your child at nursery.
-Parent workshops are offered throughput the year covering different topics which families have fed back they would like to know more about.
+Parent workshops are offered throughout the year covering different topics which families have fed back they would like to know more about.
 We hold a parents evening and open evening twice a year.
-Which allows you some quality time with your child key carer to discuss your child’s progress so far at Nursery.
+Which allows you some quality time with your child key carer to discuss your child’s progress so far at nursery.
 Although we encourage you to meet up with your key carer whenever you would like to catch up.
-We also invite parents / family member to come into Nursery to share their talents with the children.
-Parent questionnaire are sent out regularly to get feedback on the Nursery, This allows us to see areas needed for improvement and what we are succeeding well in.
+We also invite parents / family member to come into nursery to share their talents with the children.
+Parent questionnaire are sent out regularly to get feedback on the nursery, This allows us to see areas needed for improvement and what we are succeeding well in.
 After any special events we also ask for a feedback form to be completed to evidence what we have provided if we need to make changes next time.